Cragady/hire-career-path/README.md

 # Database and Information Flow/Design

 In the future, there *may* be a ***massive*** database redesign.
 Right now I just want to get a basic application up and running.
-Eventually I want to get the Interviews, Resume Submissions, and Networking all linked together fo a company.
+Eventually I want to get the Interviews, Resume Submissions, and Networking all linked together to a company.

 From Resume Submission, if in singular view, have it possible to generate an Interview Entry.